Happening-Community/requests-and-offers/documentation/specifications.md

 Each page has a search functionality.

-- **Search Persons**: Users can search persons by name, skills, categories, location, organizations and projects.
+- **Search Users**: Users can search users by name, skills, categories, location, organizations and projects.
 - **Search Organizations**: Users can search organizations by name, categories, projects.
 - **Search Projects**: Users can search projects by name, skills, categories and organizations.
-- **Search Requests**: Users can search requests by name, skills, categories, projects, organizations and persons.
+- **Search Requests**: Users can search requests by name, skills, categories, projects, organizations and users.
-- **Search Offers**: Users can search offers by name, skills, categories, projects, organizations and persons.
+- **Search Offers**: Users can search offers by name, skills, categories, projects, organizations and users.

 ### 4.6 Network Administration and Moderation Functionalities

 Administrators play a pivotal role in the governance and operation of the network, ensuring its integrity, security, and alignment with the community's objectives.
 Their responsibilities include:

-- **Verification of Persons and Organizations**: Administrators are tasked with verifying the authenticity and compliance of persons and organizations within the network.
+- **Verification of Users and Organizations**: Administrators are tasked with verifying the authenticity and compliance of users and organizations within the network.
 This process is crucial for maintaining the integrity of the community and ensuring that all participants are legitimate.
 - **Project Creation by Verified Organizations**: Projects within the network can be directly created by verified organizations.
 This streamlines the project initiation process for organizations that have already been vetted by the network administrators.
-- **Verification of Projects Not Managed by Verified Organizations**: In cases where a person wishes to create a project that is not managed by a verified organization, the project must undergo a verification process by the network administrators.
+- **Verification of Projects Not Managed by Verified Organizations**: In cases where a user wishes to create a project that is not managed by a verified organization, the project must undergo a verification process by the network administrators.
 This ensures that all projects, regardless of their management structure, meet the network's standards and objectives.
 - **Moderator Role**: Administrators can delegate moderator roles to other users.
 Moderators can perform most administrative tasks except for managing administrators themselves.
 This includes moderating projects, requests, and offers, ensuring content appropriateness and community guidelines compliance.
 - **Suspension**: Administrators have the authority to temporarily or permanently suspend User profiles.
 This action can be taken in response to violations of community guidelines or other misconduct.
-  - **Temporary Suspension**: Administrators have the authority to temporarily suspend Person profiles for a specified period.
+  - **Temporary Suspension**: Administrators have the authority to temporarily suspend user profiles for a specified period.
-  - **Indefinitive Suspension**: Administrators have the authority to permanently suspend Person profiles.
+  - **Indefinitive Suspension**: Administrators have the authority to permanently suspend user profiles.
-  - **Unsuspension**: Administrators have the authority to unsuspend suspended Person profiles.
+  - **Unsuspension**: Administrators have the authority to unsuspend suspended user profiles.
-  - **Suspension reason**: Administrators can indicate the reason for a Person's suspension.
+  - **Suspension reason**: Administrators can indicate the reason for a user's suspension.
 The user will be notified of the reason.
   - **Suspension history**: Administrators can view the history of all the suspensions or for a specific user.
 - **Flagging System**: Users have the ability to flag organizations, projects, requests, and offers for review by network administrators.
 This system allows the community to signal potentially inappropriate content or activities, prompting administrative review and action as necessary.
 - **Inbox**: Administrators and moderators have access to an inbox that allows them to address user concerns, inquiries, and reports efficiently using the messaging system.